fieldtrip/website/tutorial/mvpa_light.md

     cfg.channel     = dataFC_LP.label;
     neighbours = ft_prepare_neighbours(cfg);

 We are now ready to re-run the searchlight analysis.
-Pass the neighbourhood structure via the parameter `cfg.mvpa.neighbours`.
+We can pass the neighbourhood structure via the parameter `cfg.mvpa.neighbours`.

       cfg = [] ;